zeromancer1972/homebridge_pi/homebridge_pi.md

 For the Pi Zero W you cannot use predefined packages.
 Just download the dist package for ARMv6 architecture from [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

+An alternative way could also be trying to use one of the command on this page: [https://github.com/sdesalas/node-pi-zero](https://github.com/sdesalas/node-pi-zero)

 Then unpack the archive with

 ```plaintext